axisgroup/evaluation-toolkit/2.Determining-what-to-measure/README.md

 Another means of evaluating visualizations is by crossing them against this list of undesirable attributes, and making changes accordingly.

 ## Inefficient
-- too many clicks or a roundabout way to complete a task
+- Too many clicks to complete a task.
+The user has to take a roundabout way to complete a task when a more simple path can be designed.
-- using a viz that's harder to read when you could use something thats more simple
+- Using a visualization that's harder to read when you could use something thats more simple.
-- too many pages in an app/ redundant information on multiple views?
+- The app has too many pages making it difficult for users to know where to go.
+There is redundant information on multiple views.

 ## Confusing
-- can't find the info you're looking for
+- Finding information is difficult.
-- viz is extremely complex or difficult to read
+- The visualization is extremely complex or difficult to read.
-- don't know what the purpose of a screen or view is, or how it's supposed to help you
+- The screen has no clear purpose.
+Charts are randomly thrown on a screen.

 ## Frustrating
 - ugliness, not intuitive, too many clicks to do your task, etc.
-- annoying - like too many alerts or notifications, or things not working the way you expect (i.e. filters)
+- The app is not intutive and visually unappealing.
+Completing a task takes too many clicks.
+- Features of the app don't work as expected. (eg - filter, navigation).
+The app has too many alerts and notifications.
-- or too many interactions/animations
+- The app has too many interactions/animations.

 ## Boring
-- everything is the same viz?
+- Same visualizations are repeated in the app.
-- everything is gray?
+- The color scheme is monotonous.
-- language is dull?
+- Language used is dull

 ## Making one feel stupid
-- if language is patronizing/assuming you dont know anything
+- The language used is patronizing and assumes the users does not know anything.
-- if a viz is unnecessarily complex
+- Visualizations used are hard to read.

 ## Gimmicky
-- flashy with no purpose, deceptive, seems to be more "persuasive" than informative
+- The app is flashy with no purpose, deceptive, seems to be more "persuasive" than informative.

 ## Untrustworthy
- - linked to data being inaccurate
+ - The app displays inaccurate data.